 Exceptions to Automatic Revocation

-There are exceptions under the statute to automatic revocation of beneficiary designations of your ex-spouse.
+This section discusses these exceptions to automatic revocation of beneficiary designations of your ex-spouse.

 Exception 1: Controlling Federal Law Provides Otherwise